-Our new Inside Out project for 2021 sees care professionals in three care homes in East London working in creative collaboration with Magic Me artists.
-Pooling knowledge, skills and expertise, care professionals and artists will work together to understand the unique challenges care homes face – developing creative interventions and activity to benefit the residents and each home during this time.
+Inside Out 2021 connected care professionals in three care homes in East London with Magic Me artists.
+Pooling knowledge, skills and expertise, care professionals and artists worked together to understand the unique challenges care homes face – developing creative interventions and activity to benefit the residents and each home during this time.

-Inside Out 2021 is in full swing!
-Since March this year, care professionals from three care homes in Waltham Forest, East London and Magic Me artists have been pooling their knowledge and expertise to design and experiment with new creative activities that will bring stimulation, joy and connection to each care home.
+From March – July 2021, care professionals from three care homes in Waltham Forest, East London and Magic Me artists have been pooling their knowledge and expertise to design and experiment with new creative activities that will bring stimulation, joy and connection to each care home.
 The Covid 19 pandemic has presented new challenges to all of us and these teams of artists and care professionals are finding new ways of tackling the particular challenges faced by care homes.
 Each Inside Out collaboration is designed and shaped to meet the unique needs of the care partner.
 They have worked together to identify a central question relevant to their care home and this has guided and inspired the activity design.

 At Alliston House, Walthamstow, care professionals, Sandra and Agnes, and artist, Georgia Akbar, ask the question: